greg-raven/Impeachment-Chronicles/_posts/2022-05-04-to-spy-on-a-trump-aide-the-fbi-pursued-a-dossier-rumor-the-press-shot-down-as-bullshit.md

 As Fusion was pushing the rumors to reporters that July, its subcontractor Steele was pushing them to FBI agents, who received copies of his dossier earlier in the month.
 Steele also briefed a top Justice Department official, Bruce Ohr, on the Carter Page rumors on July 30 during a breakfast at the Mayflower Hotel in D.C., and asked Ohr to relay them to FBI brass.
 The next day, the FBI officially opened its Crossfire Hurricane investigation targeting Trump advisers – though the bureau says this decision was based on a tip it had received from an Australian diplomat.

-For his part, Hamburger still pursued the story, asking for documents on Page later that month; and Fusion recycled the false rumor in an internal report, separate from the Steele dossier, which it emailed to Hamburger and another Post reporter in September.
+For his part, Hamburger still pursued the story, asking for documents on Page later that month; and Fusion recycled the false rumor in an internal report, separate from [the Steele Dossier]({% post_url 2016-06-20-the-steele-dossier %}), which it emailed to Hamburger and another Post reporter in September.

 The report, which Fritsch claimed that “one of our \[research\] associates wrote,” went beyond even the dossier.
 It asserted that Page’s July 8 speech at the New Economic School in Moscow (where President Obama had also once spoken) was “concocted to give Page a public explanation for his trip to Moscow, which sources say included secret meetings with top Kremlin officials, where the American presidential campaign and U.S. sanctions against Russia were both discussed.”